Amazon Analytics: The Ultimate Guide for 2023

 2. Amazon Attribution

-This report is still in Beta testing and is only available in Canada, the US, the UK and a handful of European countries.
-But early adopters use this report to understand how their external marketing channels, like search and social media, impact sales on Amazon.
+Right now, this report is only available in Canada, the US, the UK and a handful of European countries.
+You also need an Amazon Advertising account to view it.
+However, those who have access can use this report to understand how their external, off-Amazon marketing channels, impact their sales on Amazon.

 3. Item Comparison and Alternate Purchase Behavior